Sikilabs/pyebook/README.rst

 About
 -----
 pyebook extract content and meta informations on ebook files.
-It relies on the .epub starndards by the idpf_
+It relies on the .epub standards by the idpf_

 .. _idpf: http://idpf.org/epub